DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/add-new-reports.md

 ### Use a Shortcut

-Press CTRL+N to create a new report.
+You can also use the CTRL+N shortcut to create a new report.

 ## Create a New Report Using the Report Wizard

 The following commands run the [Report Wizard](report-designer-tools\report-wizard.md).
-Go through the wizard's pages to get a predesigned report as a result.
+Go through the wizard's pages to get a predesigned report.

 ### Use the Ribbon's Home Tab